briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 a use, building or group of buildings and their accessory uses and buildings as a unit, together with such open spaces and driveways as are provided and required.
-A parcel may contain more than one contiguous lot individually identified by a ‘Permanent Parcel Number’ assigned by the Cuyahoga County Fiscal Officer.
+A parcel may contain more than one contiguous lot individually identified by a 'Permanent Parcel Number' assigned by the Cuyahoga County Fiscal Officer.

 32. _(ff)_ Percent imperviousness: The impervious area created divided by the